Eirlab/passage_counter_raspberrypi_web/doc/index.md

 In that case javascript will change `N/A` to the counter coming from the message.

-THus, instead of `<!--  DO SOMETHING WHEN A WS MESSAGE IS RECEIVED -->` we can actually update the inner HTML by modifying the DOM of the current web page:
+Thus, instead of `<!--  DO SOMETHING WHEN A WS MESSAGE IS RECEIVED -->` we can actually update the inner HTML by modifying the DOM of the current web page:

 ```javascript
 document.getElementById("counter").innerHTML = JSON.parse(evt.data).